erannir1/erannir1/README.md

 ### Hi! 👋
 Welcome to my page! <br>
-I'm Eran, Backend developer from :israel: Tel Aviv, Israel
+I'm Eran, Backend Developer and CleanTech Enthusiast 🌍

 ## About Me